State Payroll Tax Compliance Background

 I'm not a traditional VP of people that has deep, deep HR experience.
 Most of my background is recruiting, but a lot of more ops has come into my roles in the past few years.

-I would say knowing it's covered, knowing work in compliance and we're not going to get a nasty gram email saying, “Hey, you haven't paid this, you now owe $600 for this XYZ reason.”
+So knowing it's covered and we're not going to get a nasty email from a state saying, “Hey, you haven't paid this, you now owe $600 for this XYZ reason" is fantastic.

 Tactically, what have you found most helpful using AbstractOps?